ioBroker/ioBroker.web/README.md

 [![NPM](https://nodei.co/npm/iobroker.web.png?downloads=true)](https://nodei.co/npm/iobroker.web/)

-Web server on the base of Node.js and express to read the files from iobroker DB
+Web server on the base of Node.js and express to read the files from ioBroker DB

 ## Tuning Web-Sockets
 On some web-sockets clients there is performance problem with communication.
 Sometimes this problem is due to fallback of socket.io communication on long polling mechanism.